microsoft/iot-curriculum/labs/iot/environment_monitor/readme.md

 ## Labs

 These labs all build on one another, so you need to work through them in order.
+Work through as many labs as you want to, but if you don't complete all the labs, make sure you always do the [last one](./steps/clean-up.md) as that cleans up your Azure resources.

 1. [Set up IoT Central and send simulated data](./steps/set-up-iot-central.md)
 1. [Set up a Raspberry Pi to send temperature data](./steps/set-up-pi.md)